Buk Seoul Museum of Art 2018 Season by Studio fnt3 July,2018

 Macro–Buk Seoul Museum of Art falls within the graphic language of Seoul Museum of Art (SeMA) which is characterised by a mix of black humanist serif, grids and plenty of white space.
 This serves to link two very different buildings, modern and colonial period architecture, with a shared creative remit.
-Much like this new space, seasonal identities are reshaped with each new season but maintain a typographical and spacial continuity that speaks of modernity.
+Much like this new space, seasonal identities are reshaped with each new season but maintain a typographical and spatial continuity that speaks of modernity.

 Micro–There are a couple of nice ideas and gestures at play here.
 There is a smart use of two-dimensional form to connect architectural structure, movement through the park and the potential for intersection and interaction, both as a strong cover graphic and in the mix of geometric shape and rich photography inside.
-Colour serves to draw these out.
-They have a vibrancy and energy that feels well-suited to a dynamic public space as well as being eye-catching and distinctive, but also has a seasonality.
+Fluorescent colour serves to draw these out.
+They have a vibrancy and energy that feels well-suited to a dynamic public space as well as being eye-catching and distinctive but also has a seasonality.
 These call to mind the bright green grass of spring and the dried grass of late summer and Autumn, tying them more directly to the way the passing of time, the changing of seasons and light affect the natural landscape, architectural structure and the people that visit and interact with these.
 More work by Studio fnt on BP&O.

 If you liked this then you may also like: